 Research/Thesis Advisorship Program

-This is open to any qualified graduate or undergraduate university/college student who wish to undertake the laboratory research part of his/her thesis at the PNRI, making use of PNRI facilities and equipment.
+This is open to any qualified graduate or undergraduate university/college student who wishes to undertake the laboratory research part of his/her thesis at the PNRI, making use of PNRI facilities and equipment.

 For students and technologists who would like to use nuclear techniques and experience working with PNRI researchers in the laboratory.